 It was during one of my lunch hour chats with Greg.
-Parking by the office, I took note of a derelict loitering at
+Parking by the office, I took note of a vagrant

-the adjoining bus stop.
-This specter immediately set me to talking about "crazies", many of whom choose to inhabit our urban areas, talking to themselves, and involving complete strangers in bizarre
+loitering at the adjoining bus stop.
+This specter immediately set me to talking about "crazies", many of whom choose to inhabit our urban areas, talking to themselves, and involving complete strangers in

-conversations having no logical starting point, or sane direction, and then darting off to some obscure mental cavity.
-My comments to Greg were about how these "types" always had a "movie" playing in
+bizarre conversations having no logical starting point, or sane direction, and then darting off to some obscure mental cavity.
+My comments to Greg were about how these "types" always had a "movie"

-Most people from the inner city develop radar against these people.
-That's the recognized first line of defense.
-I
+Most people from the inner city develop radar against such types.
+That's the recognized first line of

 Only problem was this gentleman was locked onto a nearby lady, also waiting for the bus, both oblivious to me.
 They were discussing the State of the Union Address from the evening prior.